-NOTE: Demonstrate the following SQL commands and can take any back end RDBMS system for implementation purpose.
+NOTE : Demonstrate the following SQL commands and can take any back end RDBMS system for implementation purpose.

 - 1. Data Definition of Base Tables. - 2.
-DDL with Primary key constraints. - 3.DDL with constraints and verification by insert command. - 4.
-Data Manipulation of Base Tables and Views. - 5.
-Demonstrate the Query commands. - 6.
-Write a PL/SQL code block that will accept an account number from the user and debit an amount of Rs.
-2000 from the account if the account has a minimum balance of 500 after the amount is debited.
-The Process is to fire on the Accounts table. - 7.
-Write a PL/SQL code block to calculate the area of the circle for a value of radius varying from 3 to 7.
+DDL with Primary key constraints.

+3. DDL with constraints and verification by insert command.

+4. Data Manipulation of Base Tables and Views.

+5. Demonstrate the Query commands.

+7. Write a PL/SQL code block to calculate the area of the circle for a value of radius varying from 3 to 7.
 Store the radius and the corresponding values of calculated area in a table Areas.
-Areas radius, area. - 8.
-Write a PL/SQL block of code for reversing a number.
-(Example: 1234 as 4321). - 9.
-Create a transparent audit system for a table Client_master (client_no, name, address, Bal_due).
+Areas - radius, area.

+8. Write a PL/SQL block of code for reversing a number.
+(Example : 1234 as 4321).

+9. Create a transparent audit system for a table Client\master (client\no, name, address, Bal\due).
 The system must keep track of the records that are being deleted or updated.
-The functionality being when a record is deleted or modified the original record details and the date of operation are stored in the audit client (client_no, name, bal_due, operation, userid, opdate) table, then the delete or update is allowed to go through.
+The functionality being when a record is deleted or modified the original record details and the date of operation are stored in the audit client (client\no, name, bal\due, operation, userid, opdate) table, then the delete or update is allowed to go through.